advoid/advoid.net/faq.md

 <h2>What is advoid?</h2>

-<p>advoid is a device based on open source hardware and open source software for blocking ads in a private network.</p>
+<p>advoid is a device based on open source hardware and open source software for blocking ads, malware and tracking sites in a local network.</p>

 <h2>How does advoid work?</h2>